kosbarts/Commissioner/README.md

 ## ChangeLog

-This is version 1.000.
-No changes to report.
+This is version 1.011.
+It introduces Tabular Figures and Math symbols, Arrows, missing KaiSymbol, and a fix in the Greek OT Features.

 ## License